MatthewWilliamNoble/Data-Camp-Statements-of-Accomplishment/README.md

 - Importing Data in Python (Part 1)
 - Importing Data in Python (Part 2)
 - Intermediate Python for Data Science
-- Introduction to Data Science
+- Introduction to Data Science in Python
 - Introduction to Databases in Python
 - Introduction to Python
 - Introduction to Relational Databases in SQL